mrixon95/JavaFX/Javafx_notes.md

 Stage is a top level Ui container whilst the scene is backed by a scene graph which contains the UI nodes.
-To change what is shown, we just need to change the scene.
+To change the UI we just need to change the scene.
+In practice, we load in a new fxml file and call stage .set scene.
+Just changes the scene every time a user clicks next.

+Lets not use fxml files and instead use code.
+Create a gridpane node and make it the root of our scene.

 Set alignment and gaps for the GridPane
 ```